 At BECOSAN® we deal with epoxy resin almost on a daily basis.
-One of our many services is grinding epoxy on concrete floors, a preliminary step that must be carried out to in order to install complete our BECOSAN® concrete flooring.
+Among our services, we are an epoxy removal company, a preliminary step that must be carried out to in order to install complete our BECOSAN® concrete flooring.
 Therefore, we know better than anyone what the dangers of epoxy are.

 This is why, based on our experience, we can assure you that the health effects of epoxy resin are very real.

 Health Effects of Using Epoxy Resin

 Because of this, we would like to explain to you what are the most common dangers of using epoxy resin.

 Above all, if you pay close attention to the information bellow, you can avoid many of its derived problems.

 If the necessary precautions are taken, you can continue using it without risk of developing health problems.